ecumene/ecumene/posts/trainstop.md

 results that are desirable to talent managers.
 Whether that be reading every night before bed or committing every day (stay with me I'm getting there).

-## 🟩 Green Square's aren't everything
+## 🟩 Green Squares aren't everything

 As much as I loove 🟩🟩🟩 **I don't** think the sole reason some people get hired is because of their contribution graph.
 I think it could be a good